singularityhub/motd/README.md

 In this repository, we will provide you with a few fun examples for generating messages of the day in Singularity containers.

+ - [general](general): will show you how to customize a message for shell, exec, run, or test.
  - [greeting](greeting): a simple message of the day to greet the user
  - [fortune](fortune): give the user a fortune instead, add a cow, and some color!
  - [help](help): show the container's %help section to the user when they shell inside